 Another trip took place many years earlier.
 Our married life had become distant and stressed.
 Tom worked at a bustling paper mill nearly an hour away.
 He was a chemical engineer, on call 24/7.

-I was a full-time mom to four: a tiny toddler, active preschooler, an intellectually disabled adolescent, and a young teenager who’d become distant.
+I was a full-time mom to four: a tiny toddler, active preschooler, an intellectually disabled adolescent, and an unhappy, struggling teenager.

 One Sunday Tom made an announcement.
 “After church, we’ll go to Mom and Dad’s and leave the kids.
 I’ve made plans for us to stay overnight on Baldhead Island.”
 I slumped, sighed and rolled my eyes.
 I was ambivalent—I could take it or leave it.
 I felt numb and didn’t know what to say.
 It seemed easier to just stay home.
 “Come on Honey, we need time together—we need to talk; the kids will be fine.”
 I couldn’t argue.

 What makes a trip to Baldhead magical is you take a slow moving ferry to get there.
 The trip can’t be hurried.
-You’re surrounded by water and sounds of squawking seagulls, the humming ferry engine and lapping waves.
+You’re surrounded by squawking seagulls, the humming ferry engine and lapping waves.
 I breathed deeply for the first time in ages.
 After a few hours, I relaxed and we started to talk.
-Without life’s clutter and chatter I began to really see my husband for the quality human he is and I fell in love all over again.
+Without life’s clutter and chatter I began to really see my husband for the quality person he is and I fell in love all over again.
 We looked each other in the eye and honestly shared our stresses and feelings.
 We really listened.
-We watched the sunset at Baldhead and I thought, how could life be any better?
+We watched the sunset from the beach and I thought, how could life be any better?
 And to think, I didn’t want to be there six hours earlier.
-The eye-opening truth is this—we need dedicated time with our spouses.
+Here’s the eye-opening truth: we desperately needed dedicated time with each other.
 It’s so much trouble.
 But it is worth it.
 We were back home from Baldhead Island in twenty-four hours and we felt like different people.